Slideshow Pictures: Infertility - Which Treatment Is Right for You?

-Women who are over 40, have poor egg quality, or have not had success with previous IVF cycles may consider IVF with donor eggs.
-This involves combining the husband's sperm with another woman's eggs.
-If the procedure is successful, the wife becomes pregnant with a baby who is biologically related to her husband but not herself.
-In 2007, IVF using fresh embryos from donor eggs resulted in live births 55% of the time.
+Women who have poor egg quality, are older, or who have not had success with previous IVF cycles, may choose to consider IVF with donor eggs and her partner's sperm.
+The resulting baby is biologically related to the father and not the mother, although the mother carries the pregnancy.
+IVF using fresh embryos from donor eggs has a high success rate, resulting in live births 55% of the time.

 IVF and Multiples

 When embryos are transferred to the uterus in IVF, it is typical to transfer 2-4 embryos at once, increasing the likelihood of pregnancy but also increasing the likelihood of a multiple pregnancy.
 It's important to discuss this possibility with your fertility specialist, since a multiple pregnancy is associated with increased risks, such as premature birth, high blood pressure, anemia, miscarriage, and other complications.

 Blastocyst transfer is a relatively new IVF technology.
 Traditionally, IVF embryos were transferred to the uterus when they were at a stage of having 2 to 8 cells.
 In this procedure, the embryos grow for 5 days until they reach a later stage of development known as the blastocyst stage.
 Then, one or two blastocysts are transferred to the uterus.
 This eliminates the possibility of triplets and retains the high success rate of IVF.

 Donor embryos are embryos donated by couples who have completed the IVF process.
 Transferring donor embryos is less costly than standard IVF or IVF with donor eggs.
 This procedure allows the experience of pregnancy.
 The baby will be biologically unrelated to either parent.